Article Technical Rating: 6 out of 10

 Minimize your scaling costs

-For example, one important element of a pre-design is to determine how many custom shaped pieces of plastic will be required for the enclosure.
+For example, one important element of a preliminary production design is to determine how many custom shaped pieces of plastic will be required for the enclosure.
 Minimizing the number of plastic pieces you can have a drastic impact on reducing your scaling costs.

 This is because each custom piece of plastic requires its own expensive injection mold.
 These mold costs are one of the most expensive obstacles you’ll face taking your product to market.